 The Risk Committee has met formally at least three times a year and otherwise as required.
 For 2017 and following the step up to the Main Market there will be a minimum of six meetings a year, plus ad hoc meetings as required.

-The number of meetings held during 2016 and the attending directors are shown in the table at the foot of this page.
+The number of meetings held during 2016 and the attending directors are shown in the table below: